 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Maricopa County Homeless Continuum of Care The goals of Tempe respond to the needs and priorities inherent in the Maricopa County Continuum of Care administered by the Maricopa Association of Governments.
+Continuum of Care Maricopa County The goals of Tempe respond to the needs and Homeless Continuum priorities inherent in the Maricopa County Continuum of Care of Care administered by the Maricopa Association of Governments.